MathEXLab/PySPOD/tutorial1.md

 > Note that we are performing these visualization steps in rank = 0, only.

-## 3. Compute time coefficients
+## 3. Approximate time-dependent coefficients via oblique projection

 We can then compute the time coefficients and reconstruct the high-dimensional solution using a reduced set of them, and the associated SPOD modes.
+The method used here is the one referred to as oblique projection by [Nekkanti and Schmidt](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/frequencytime-analysis-lowrank-reconstruction-and-denoising-of-turbulent-flows-using-spod/185209DE4D89853B8F3F2D4B9305EFDD).

 These two steps can be achieved as follows